-Economic theory predicts the opposite behaviour for consumers with regard to inferior goods.
-These are goods where demand actually decreases when disposable income increases.
-Goods that are often considered inferior include second-hand clothes, generic ('homebrand' or no-name) products sold in supermarkets and travel by bus.
+An increase in disposable income is likely to have a negative effect on the demand for inferior goods.
+Goods that are often considered inferior include second-hand clothes, generic ('homebrand' or noname) products sold in supermarkets and travel by bus.
 As income increases, consumers may choose to substitute away from inferior goods and towards new clothes, branded products or purchase their own mode of transport.

-Referring to the previous example regarding green smoothies, if the government granted an income tax cut to all workers, disposable income across the country would tend to increase.
-Some of these workers may choose to spend their increased income on purchasing healthy beverages, (assuming at this stage that the price remained Study tip It is important to distinguish between disposable income and discretionary income.
+It is important to distinguish between disposable income and discretionary income.
 Income tax increases will decrease disposable income but if the individual does not have savings, interest rate increases won't affect disposable income.
 This is because the individual will still receive the same rewards from their contribution to the production process.
 However, changes in interest rates is likely to affect discretionary income, especially for households who have loans with variable interest rates.
 Discretionary income is a measure of how much households have left over to spend on non-essential items after their core expenses have been paid.

-the same).
+With reference to green smoothies, if the government granted an income tax cut to all workers, disposable income across the country would tend to increase.
+Some of these workers may choose to spend their increased income on green smoothies, (assuming at this stage that the price remained the same).
 Not all people with the extra disposable income will purchase more green smoothies but it is reasonable to expect that some of them will.
 Therefore, the overall demand for green smoothies would increase and more would be demanded at each price level.

-This would be represented by a shift of the demand curve to the right and the demand information could change as shown in Table 2.2 below.
+This would be represented by a shift of the demand curve to the right and the demand information might change as shown in Table 2.2 below.

 Table 2.2 Demand schedule for green smoothies

-Price (\$AUD) per 500 ml Quantity demand per day (D1) NEW Quantity demanded per day after income tax cut (D2)
+Price (\$AUD) per 500 ml Quantity demanded per day (D1) NEW Quantity demanded per day after income tax cut (D2)

 1.00 140 150

 2.00 120 130

 3.00 100 110

 4.00 80 90

 5.00 60 70

 6.00 40 50

 7.00 20 30